dave-lab41/MTCNN-Tensorflow/readme.md

    + WIDER_train
 ```

-(Optional) Another option is to use the Celeba training data (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+(Optional) The Celeba training data (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) should also work as an alternative.

 4. Build container
 ```